 All that fast running requires a specialized body.
 The cheetah has larger nostrils, heart, and lungs in order to facilitate the oxygen needs of all that fast running.

 Notice, in the video below, the long legs (cheetahs are very tall cats), the long body, long tail, and the gallop that makes high speed sprinting possible.

 Tough paw pads and semi-retractable claws make for better traction while running at "cheetah speed," and the long tail acts as a rudder to aid in turning.

 Cheetahs aren't distance runners, like horses, for example.
 They get up to high speed quickly, run extremely fast, (hopefully) catch their prey, and that's that.
-They can't even eat their meal right away.
+They exert themselves so much that they often can't even eat their meal right away.
 They need to cool down first.

 Like house cats, cheetahs can purr on both inhalation and exhalation, but do not roar.
 This makes them technically not big cats, but some have classified them as a small big cat.

 Big Cat Rescue's website has good information on cheetahs, of course, including taxonomy and sub-species information.
 They also have videos, photos and cheetah facts.